CHEE-collaborative/newhaven_csi/README.md

 # newhaven_csi
-Remake of the Community Severance Index for New Haven
+Remake of the Community Severance Index for New Haven based on the code by Benavides et al., 2024.